 The Company's cumulative loss position was significant negative evidence in assessing the need for a valuation allowance on its deferred tax assets.
-As of December 31, 2021, the Company determined that it could not sustain a conclusion that it was more likely than not that it would realize any of its deferred tax assets as a result of historical losses, the difficulty of forecasting future taxable income, and other factors.
+As of December 31, 2022, the Company determined that it could not sustain a conclusion that it was more likely than not that it would realize any of its deferred tax assets as a result of historical losses, the difficulty of forecasting future taxable income, and other factors.
 Given the weight of objectively verifiable historical losses from the Company's operations, it has recorded a full valuation allowance on its deferred tax assets, exclusive of \$0.1 relating to the Texas franchise tax to which the Company expects to fully realize.
 The Company intends to maintain a full valuation allowance until sufficient positive evidence exists to support its reversal.
-As of December 31, 2021 and January 31, 2021, the Company recorded valuation allowances of \$257.5 and \$233.5, respectively.
-The change in the valuation allowance from January 31, 2021 was an increase of \$24.0, which is comprised of \$22.0 current year activity and \$2.0 from other activity.
+As of December 31, 2022 and December 31, 2021, the Company recorded valuation allowances of \$249.8 and \$257.5, respectively.
+The change in the valuation allowance from December 31, 2021 was a decrease of \$7.7, which is comprised of \$5.1 current year activity and \$2.6 from other activity.
+The decrease in the Company's valuation allowance was primarily attributable to the improvement in operating results and changes to statutory tax rates.

-Internal Revenue Code (IRC) Section 382 provides an annual limitation with respect to the ability of a corporation to utilize its tax attributes, as well as certain built-in-losses, against future U.S. taxable income in the event of a change in ownership.
+Internal Revenue Code ("IRC") Section 382 provides an annual limitation with respect to the ability of a corporation to utilize its tax attributes, as well as certain built-in-losses, against future U.S. taxable income in the event of a change in ownership.
 The Company had an ownership change during 2020 and the Company's annual limitation of tax-effected federal net operating loss utilization under Section 382, is approximately \$0.1.
 In addition, on July 28, 2020, the Company completed the all stock merger with QES, in which QES became a wholly owned subsidiary of the Company, triggering an ownership change under IRC Section 382.
 The ownership change resulted in an annual limitation of tax-effected federal net operating loss utilization of approximately \$0.1 under Section 382 on QES tax attributes generated prior to the ownership change date, which begin to expire in 2029.

-As of the transition period ended December 31, 2021, the Company had tax-effected U.S. federal net operating loss carryforwards of \$137.5, which includes \$106.5 of net operating losses subject to an IRC Section 382 limitation.
-For the fiscal year ended January 31, 2021, the Company had tax-effected U.S. federal net operating loss carryforwards of \$117.1, which includes \$105.3 of net operating losses subject to an IRC

-Section 382 limitation.
-The Company also had tax-effected state net operating loss carryforwards of \$15.9 for the transition period ended December 31, 2021, and \$11.3 for the fiscal year ended January 31, 2021, which begin to expire for tax years ending in 2024.
+The Company had tax-effected U.S. federal net operating loss carryforwards of \$140.0 and \$137.5, for the year ended December 31, 2022 and for the Transition period ended December 31, 2021, respectively.
+Of these net operating losses, \$106.5 is subject to an IRC Section 382 limitation.
+The Company also had taxeffected state net operating loss carryforwards of \$12.5 for the year ended December 31, 2022, and \$15.9 for the Transition Period ended December 31, 2021, which begin to expire for tax years ending in 2024.

 The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based not only on the technical merits of the tax position based on tax law, but also the past administrative practices and precedents of the taxing authority.
 The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate resolution.
-The Company had no unrecognized tax benefits for the Transition Period ended December 31, 2021 and fiscal year ended January 31, 2021.
+The Company had no unrecognized tax benefits for the year ended December 31, 2022 and Transition Period ended December 31, 2021.